GLOSSARY

 BIBIMBAP

-A rice dish that consists of various namul.
-Namul is a term applied to a variety of wild and cultivated plants that are prepared by steaming or lightly sauteing, often seasoned with sesame oil.
-Usually served with a sauce made from gochujang.
+A rice dish that consists of various namul, usually served with a sauce made from gochujang.
+Namul is a term applied to a variety of wild and cultivated plants that are prepared by steaming or lightly sautéing, often seasoned with sesame oil.

 BIBIMJANG